bradleyeckert/chad/doc/spif.md

 A streaming byte interface is intended to connect to a host PC.
 This is usually a UART.
 The baud rate is not programmable so that software can't block access.
-A simple protocol is used to act as a system master from the PC to:
+A simple protocol in hardware lets a PC:

 - Hold the CPU in reset
 - Control the SPI flash chip over UART